-If specified, downloaded the the checksum is used verify the file is to that expected be specified <algo>:<digest>. example, one.
-It must as For SHA256:cc211f0dfd9a05ca3841ce1141b292898b2dd2d3f08286affadf823a7e58df93.
+If specified, the checksum used verify that the downloaded file is the expected must be specified <algo>:<digest>.
+For example, one as SHA256:cc211f0dfd9a05ca3841ce1141b292898b2dd2d3f08286affadf823a7e58df93.

 slicer.util.downloadFile(url, targetFilePath, checksum=None, reDownloadIfChecksumInvalid=True)

 Download url to local storage as targetFilePath